 When oil prices are high and stable, Alaska receives a surplus of revenue, which it invests in the Alaska Permanent Fund.
 The fund consists of a diversified portfolio and citizens share in its earnings each year by completing a proof of residency application.
 With oil prices slumping in recent years, however, there’s been talk of introducing a state income tax.

 Warm weather all year round, growing job prospects and no state income tax make Florida a popular state.
-Although the state has no income tax, it does charge a higher-than-average sales tax rate of 6 percent.
+Although the state has no income tax, it does charge a higher-than-average sales tax rate of 6%.

-Nevada also makes up for not collecting state income by charging a higher-than-average sales tax rate of 6.85 percent, the 13th highest rate in the country.
-In addition, Nevada plans to raise the sales tax rate in 2017.
-Nevada’s sale tax rate is no bargain for locals, but because the state depends on tourism dollars, the rate keeps it solvent.
+Nevada also makes up for not collecting state income by charging a higher-than-average sales tax rate of 6.85%.
+With combined state and local taxes, residents of Clark County shell out 8.38% in sales tax.
+This rate is no bargain for locals, but because the state depends on tourism dollars, the tax keeps it solvent.

-South Dakota is a sparsely populated state — it was ranked 46th in the country in 2017.
-If you live here, you don’t pay income tax and you pay a low sales tax rate of 4.5 percent.
-Job prospects aren’t great in South Dakota, however, and the minimum wage is a low $8.65, which increased by only a dime in 2017.
+South Dakota is a sparsely populated state.
+If you live here, you don’t pay income tax and you pay a low sales tax rate of 4.5%.
+Job prospects aren’t great in South Dakota, however, and the minimum wage is a low $9.10.

-Texas residents pay no income tax, but do have to deal with a 6.4 percent sales tax rate and property taxes that are among the highest in the nation.
-In addition, Texas’s minimum wage is only $7.25 for 2017, so wages don’t provide much purchasing power even with the income tax break.
+Texas residents pay no income tax, but do have to deal with a 6.4% sales tax rate and property taxes that are among the highest in the nation.
+In addition, Texas’s minimum wage is only $7.25, so wages don’t provide much purchasing power even with the income tax break.

 With no income tax to rely on, the state of Washington charges a higher sales tax to bring in revenue.
-At 6.5 percent, the state’s tax rate is among the highest in the nation in 2017.
-Washington does enjoy a minimum wage of $11 per hour, however, which is the third highest in the U.S.
+At 6.5%, the state’s tax rate is among the highest in the nation.
+Washington does enjoy a minimum wage of $12 per hour, however, with many metro areas offering up to $15.

 Wyoming doesn’t have a personal income tax or a business income tax, which makes it a business-friendly state.
-In addition, sales tax is a reasonable 4 percent for 2017.
+In addition, sales tax is a reasonable 4%.
 A large energy producer, Wyoming collects oil production taxes to offset its lack of state income tax.

 Pros and Cons of Tax-Free States